-In a previous report published in 201818, NVWA emphasised that compliance with the legislation can be materially supported by certification to a third-party standard.
-It was noted that compliance with third party standards usually involves annual audits, compared with less frequent risk-based inspections that the regulator may undertake, provided that the standard has a clear scope and is clearly defined against regulations combined with sufficient data exchange to substantiate the risk-based resource allocation.
+In a previous report published in 2018, NVWA emphasised that compliance with the legislation can be materially supported by certification to a third-party standard.
+It was noted that compliance with third party standards usually involves annual audits, compared with less frequent risk-based inspections that the regulator may undertake.
 As a result, the NVWA perceives that standards and regulation can be complementary in promoting food safety.